Resilience in Handwriting Analysis

 - Moving towards objectives in a realistic way.

 - Acting decisively towards adversity.

 - Maintaining a perspective of situations.

 - Taking care of yourself

-Graphology and Resilience: Handwriting of Resilient Individuals
+Graphology and Resilience: Characteristics of Resilient People in Handwriting

 The handwriting of individuals with resilient abilities has the following characteristics: